Personal Injury FAQ

 Evidence should be preserved before too much time has passed.
 Photographs of the scene, vehicles, and injuries should be taken as soon as possible after the accident because the evidence may disappear quickly.
 Taking photographs of these items is helpful to pursuing a case when the claim is ready.

-What Will It Cost to Hire a Personal Injury Attorney?
+What Does It Cost To Hire An Attorney?

-Our personal injury attorneys work on a contingency fee basis, which means attorney’s fees are owed only if there is a recovery.
+Our personal injury attorneys work on a contingency fee basis, which means we only charge fees if we recover compensation for you.

 Will My Insurance Rates Go Up?

 Your insurance rates will not go up unless you are found more than 50 percent at fault for the accident.
 If you are found less than 50 percent at fault, then the law says your insurance company cannot raise your rates if you make a claim for medical benefits and wage loss.

 Will I Need To File A Lawsuit?

 Around 80% of all personal injury cases do not go to trial.
 Instead, the insurance provider settles them out of court.
 Of the rest, about 10% reach an out-of-court settlement before the trial.
 The remaining 10% proceed to litigation.
 The decision to go to trial or settle is up to you, but we will provide you with wise advice of your options.

 Who Do I Sue If I Need To?